idvorkin/idvorkin.github.io/_d/time_off.md

 Look at the incoming links below and:

 - [April 2020 - Time between leaving Amazon and Joining Facebook](/td/time-off-3-2020)

+## Making the most out of staycation.

+With staycations, it's especially easy to oscillate between vegetating, grinding through the todo list, and ruminating on work.
+I suspect there are special tools for staycations - I should think through them.

 ## Other Resources